PMSchulze/NLP-benchmarking/README.md

 ## 0. Installation

-First, we have to install the transformers library form source.
+Before we start, we have to install the transformers library form source.

 ```
 git clone https://github.com/huggingface/transformers